The triangulated categories of framed bispectra and framed motives: Useful lemmas

 Then $C_*Fr(A_{*,j})=C_*Fr(\colim_n L_n(A_{*,j}))=\colim_nC_*Fr(L_n(A_{*,j}))$, where $C_*Fr(L_n(A_{*,j})$ is the spectrum

 If we take Nisnevich local replacements of all entries of the latter spectrum, we get that

 is a motivically fibrant $S^1$-spectrum starting from level $n+1$ by~\cite[7.5]{GP1}.
-It follows that each $C_*Fr(L_n(A_{*,j}))$ is $\bb A^1$-local, and hence so is $C_*Fr(A_{*,j})$ (we use here the fact that a sequential colimit of motivically fibrant spectra is motivically fibrant in the stable projective model structure).
+So each $C_*Fr(L_n(A_{*,j}))$ is $\bb A^1$-local, and hence so is $C_*Fr(A_{*,j})$ (we use here the fact that a sequential colimit of motivically fibrant spectra is motivically fibrant in the stable projective model structure).